devagrawal09/portfolio/src/data/blog/articles/senior.md

 So far I have painted a pretty bleak picture of my life over the last year.
 And it certainly was at times.
 This is why I am very surprised at how much of my initial promise of *crafting* I was still able to keep up.

 Content creation has been an absolute boon for me.
 I had zero expectations of ever getting even slightly famous or recognized in the industry.
-I had zero expectations of [unlocking opportunities](https://twitter.com/devagrawal09/status/1656005839675695109) I didn’t know existed.
+I had zero expectations of <a href="https://twitter.com/devagrawal09/status/1656005839675695109" target="_blank">unlocking opportunities</a> I didn’t know existed.
 I just wanted to look at a camera and rant about microservices for a bit.
 But as I dove into the world of content creation, I started to see more and more opportunities, and I tried to grab as many of them as I could.
 This is a legitimate industry now and I am excited to see how far I can push myself and what kind of content I can craft.

 My venture into content creation led me to discover Developer Relations - an industry closely tied to content creation but with very specific goals.
 I decided to pursue a career in DevRel as an opportunity to see what I can learn about this fascinating new industry.
 This means that my career as a Software Developer has been put on hold and moved to the back burner for the time being.
 I am unsure if this was the best decision, and there are times when I wish that I still had my old job, or some other job that allowed me to explore the complexities and intricacies of developing software systems at scale.
 But, that will have to wait.
 I first need to explore this new position that I have crafted for myself.